umeshtharu0508/usepopcorn_movie_search_app/README.md

-In this project starter html(boiler-plate) code is already given by instructor or default react library and css styling also completely given by instructor but all core React component's, custom hook's coding and logic part is practiced by me in the guidance of instructor(Jonas Schmedtmann)
+In this project some starter html(boiler-plate) code is already given by instructor or default react library and css styling also completely given by instructor but all core React component's, custom hook's coding and logic part is practiced by me in the guidance of instructor(Jonas Schmedtmann)